Canada’s most adorable coastal towns and villages

 Bonavista, Newfoundland and Labrador

 Newfoundland’s many craggy peninsulas make for plenty of beautiful small towns that are surrounded by spectacular ocean views.
-Legend has it that when Italian explorer John Cabot landed in the area in 1487, he exclaimed “O Buon Vista”, giving the eventual town its name and he wasn’t wrong, with the town and its nearby lighthouse offering views of icebergs and humpback whales.
-Cabot’s influence still lingers too – there’s a replica of his ship in Bonavista Harbour.
+Legend has it that when Italian explorer John Cabot landed in the area in 1487, he exclaimed "O Buon Vista" (oh happy sight), giving the eventual town its name.
+He wasn’t wrong, with the town and its nearby lighthouse offering views of icebergs and humpback whales.
+Cabot’s influence still lingers here – there’s a replica of his ship in Bonavista Harbour.

 Eric L Tollstam/Shutterstock